-1 Introduction
+1 INTRODUCTION

-Data-effective machine learning (ML) (a.k.a. data-centric AI [66]) aims at obtaining high-quality training data to release the value of AI, because it is well-known that dirty data may severely degrade the performance of ML models [22, 65].
+Data-effective machine learning (ML) (a.k.a. data-centric AI [64]) aims at obtaining high-quality training data to release the value of AI, because it is well-known that dirty data may severely degrade the performance of ML models [18, 63].

-Data-efficient ML focuses on saving the training cost, i.e., making the training process more efficient.
-A commonly used strategy is to select a core subset of training data (or coreset) [34, 62] to represent the entire dataset such that ML models trained on the coreset can achieve similar performance to the ML models trained on the entire dataset.
+Data-efficient ML focuses on making the training process more efficient.
+A commonly used strategy is to select a core subset of training data (or coreset) [23, 60] to represent the entire dataset such that ML models trained on the coreset can achieve similar performance to the ML models trained on the entire dataset.

 Apparently, users desire both data-effective ML (for training better ML models) and data-efficient ML (for saving training cost).
-In this work, our main goal is to support both data-effective and data-efficient ML over incomplete data where there are many missing values, which is very common in real-world scenarios [22, 57, 78].
+In this work, our main goal is to support both data-effective and data-efficient ML over incomplete data where there are many missing values, which is very common in real-world scenarios [18, 56, 78].